 The intense smell of melted butter began to swirl in my tiny apartment.
-I peeked into the oven to assure that the little diamond shaped baklava pieces were nicely bronzed and crisp.
+I peeked into the oven to assure that the little diamond-shaped baklava pieces were nicely bronzed and crisp.
 I knew it was time to take them out.
 Placing the pan on the stove, I quickly reached for the cold rose flower and orange blossom sugar syrup and poured it slowly between the cracks of the baklavas.
 As soon as the syrup hit the crisp phyllo dough, a satisfyingly loud sizzle took me aback.
 I marveled at the bubbly golden surface that looked insanely delicious and wondered how I’m going to get through the next couple of hours waiting for them to cool down.
 I sprinkled some leftover crushed pistachio nuts on the glazed pastries and immediately started taking pictures on my phone to send to my family in Beirut.

 A few minutes later, my mom inundated me with questions “Is the phyllo dough crunchy?
 Are they too sweet?
 Do they taste like REAL baklavas?”
 I could tell from her voice that she was filled with skepticism about the idea of baking Lebanese baklava at home.
-But let me assure you that these delectable pastries tick all the criteria of a really good baklava: browned buttery crackly top, thick middle layer of lightly sweetened ground nuts, and chewy bottom with just the right amount of sugar syrup oozing out with each bite.
+But let me assure you that these delectable pastries tick all the criteria of really good baklava: browned buttery crackly top, a thick middle layer of lightly sweetened ground nuts, and chewy bottom with just the right amount of sugar syrup oozing out with each bite.
 I’m not comparing its taste to the best Lebanese sweet shops who have decades of experience in baking these delicacies, but these come pretty close.
 It’s a worthwhile weekend baking project that will surely impress people and put a beaming smile on your face.

 Recipe adapted from Wandering Spice